dhevarghese/dhevarghese.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-The current topic of my research is curriculum learning in Visual Language Models.
-I'm being supervised by [Yuki Asano](https://scholar.google.co.uk/citations?user=CdpLhlgAAAAJ&hl=en) and [Mohammad Mahdi Derakhshani](https://scholar.google.com/citations?user=n7GnOJoAAAAJ&hl=en) at the [VIS lab](https://ivi.fnwi.uva.nl/vislab/).
+I'm currently working on combining discrete diffusion and autoregression for multilingual multimodal models with [Mohammad Mahdi Derakhshani](https://scholar.google.com/citations?user=n7GnOJoAAAAJ&hl=en) and [Cees Sneok](https://scholar.google.nl/citations?user=0uKdbscAAAAJ&hl=en) at the [VIS lab](https://ivi.fnwi.uva.nl/vislab/).
+Previously, for my thesis, I explored curriculum learning in Visual Language Models, supervised by [Yuki Asano](https://scholar.google.co.uk/citations?user=CdpLhlgAAAAJ&hl=en).

-Lately, I've been brainstorming ideas to improve the data efficiency of transformers.
-Also, I find the hippocampus very interesting 🧐
+My experience with multimodality has made me curious to explore a few roads to improve efficiency in current models.
+I'd love to explore _'Long context adaptation'_ as a means to bring test and train closer; briding the gap and reducing the computational overhead of transformers.
+Also, I find hippocampal-cortical interactions very interesting 🧐

 [//]: # Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
 [//]: # <p>555 your office number</p>